samtay/tetris/README.md

 ## installation

-For Mac and ArchLinux, the binaries attached to the GitHub release should suffice ([instructions](#github-release-binaries)).
-For other Linux distros, you can try the Linux binary as well but no guarantees.
+For MacOS, the binary attached to the GitHub release should suffice ([instructions](#github-release-binaries)).
+If you are on Debian or similar distros, you can try the Linux binary as well but no guarantees.
 See the other two options, installing from [source](#install-from-source) and [dex](#install-via-dex).

-I have not tested Windows, but I do think it should work via dex.
-Please let me know in an issue if it fails so I can update documentation.
-Thanks!

 #### github release binaries
 Here is a quick way to get the one for your OS: